vishwathkamalanathan/ITCS-6100-Group-7/README.md

 ## Results

 We were able to predict the Median Home Income at a county level for the California Housing Market with an accuracy of 77%.
 The entire project was planned and executed using the CRISP-DM process.

+## Comments

+- Data Cleaning:
+  The dataset we have taken is the California housing dataset.
+By using Latitude and Longitude in the dataset, we identified the address and derived    county from it to understand where the house is located.
+The dataset contains null values, the null values are eliminated since it is negligible.

+- Engineered variables
+  We used the latitude and longitude data to get the county level information and created another column that measures population per room at a county level.

+- Data Manupulation
+  For scaling the features, used minmaxscaler to scale the features.
+Use dummies for ocean proximity and county features.

+- Future Work:
+  We can use additional data points like GDP tied up with the county level information, this could be a very good indicator for the median house prices.
+Additionally, we could use complex optimization algorithms like Genetic Algorithms to find the optimal hyperparameters.

+### Instructions for Individuals that may want to out your work
+  - Please refer to the readme to understadn the domain and the work
+  - All the work has been done using jupyter notebooks attached in the repository for reference